When to use Slurm

 Launch the cluster

-Open Clusters
+Open Orchestration

-From the console, go to Clusters (
+From the console, go to Orchestration (

 Pick Slurm, then a network mode: